 In the Curriculum for Wales, RVE is objective, critical and pluralistic, both in content and pedagogy; it is not about making learners 'religious' or 'non-religious'.
 The expression 'objective, critical and pluralistic' comes from European Convention on Human Rights case law.
 The Curriculum and Assessment (Wales) Act 2021 ensures that all learners must be offered opportunities through RVE to engage with different religions and non-religious philosophical convictions in their own locality and in Wales, as well as in the wider world.

-- a.
-The governing body will ensure that RVE is provided for all pupils, in accordance with the Pembrokeshire Agreed syllabus for RVE, written by Pembrokeshire County Council in collaboration with SACRVE (2022). - b.
+a.
+The governing body will ensure that RVE is provided for all pupils, in accordance with the b.
 Pupils will participate in the act of daily worship within assemblies and registration.